money-on-chain/sc-moc-decentralized-exchange/integration-to-TEX.md

 List of events

 ```
+/**
+    @notice A new order has been inserted in the orderbook, and it is ready to be matched
+    @param id Id of the order
+    @param sender Address owner of the order
+    @param baseTokenAddress Address of the token used as base in the pair(it is the token being used as currency,
+    to pay the good, the secondary token)
+    @param secondaryTokenAddress Address of the token used as secondary in the pair(it is the good
+    being exchanged in this pair)
+    @param exchangeableAmount Amount that was left to be exchanged
+    @param reservedCommission Commission reserved to be charged later
+    @param price Target price of the order[base/secondary] or priceMultiplier [dimentionless] [pricePrecision]
+    @param expiresInTick Number of tick in which the order can no longer be matched
+    @param isBuy The order is a buy order
+    @param orderType The order's type; LIMIT_ORDER or MARKET_ORDER
+   */
-event NewOrderAddedToPendingQueue(
+  event NewOrderInserted(
     uint256 indexed id,
-    // On the RSK network, having an event with only one parameter
-    // which is indexed breaks the web3 importer, so a dummy
-    // argument is added.
+    address indexed sender,
+    address baseTokenAddress,
+    address secondaryTokenAddress,
+    uint256 exchangeableAmount,
+    uint256 reservedCommission,
+    uint256 price,
-    uint256 notIndexedArgumentSoTheThingDoesntBreak
+    uint256 multiplyFactor,
+    uint64 expiresInTick,
+    bool isBuy,
+    MoCExchangeLib.OrderType orderType
   );

+/**
+    @notice All the charged commission for a given token was withdrawn
+    @param token The address of the withdrawn tokens
+    @param commissionBeneficiary Receiver of the tokens
+    @param withdrawnAmount Amount that was withdrawn
+   */
+  event CommissionWithdrawn(address token, address commissionBeneficiary, uint256 withdrawnAmount);

+  /**
+    @notice A new order has been inserted in the pending queue.
+It is waiting to be moved to the orderbook
+    @dev On the RSK network, having an event with only one parameter which is indexed breaks the web3
+    importer, so a dummy argument is added.
+   */
+  event NewOrderAddedToPendingQueue(uint256 indexed id, uint256 notIndexedArgumentSoTheThingDoesntBreak);

   /**
 @notice notifies the buyer that their order matched